kazuhiro1999/Automatic-Evaluation-of-Dance-Movements/README.md

-# Automatic-Evaluation-of-Dance-Movements
+# Automatic Evaluation of Dance Performance
   Comming Soon

 # 3D Dance Motion and Evaluation Dataset
-  We created Dataset for Dance Performance Analysis
-  Dataset includes videos, motions and evaluations.
-  Subjects are students from elementary school to university who are learning dance at a dance studio.
+  This dance dataset was collected with the cooperation of students ranging from elementary school students to college students who attend a dance studio.
+The dataset includes video data, 3D motion data inferred from the videos, and evaluation data for the dance.

-  Videos are available at https://drive.google.com/uc?id=1gpFwfQfyTHlhG6PmXiqpz215XJ4dK7TY
+  The original dance performance videos are available at https://drive.google.com/uc?id=1gpFwfQfyTHlhG6PmXiqpz215XJ4dK7TY
-  Motion data is available at https://drive.google.com/uc?id=1DYGHbrxAEtDcVPCeM_oZyXNpEGZD4S8G
+  Dance motion data is available at https://drive.google.com/uc?id=1DYGHbrxAEtDcVPCeM_oZyXNpEGZD4S8G
-  The evaluation(.csv) is available at https://drive.google.com/uc?id=1HhCZ1SrpI4E-5IE2cGAoJcP8LcyuVlyJ
+  The evaluation data is available at https://drive.google.com/uc?id=1HhCZ1SrpI4E-5IE2cGAoJcP8LcyuVlyJ

+  To respect copyright issues, all audio has been removed from these videos.
+Please note that the music used in these dance sequences can be listened to [here](https://www.youtube.com/watch?v=AjsjfBtFTJI), starting from the 17-second mark.

-# Training Model
+# Model Training
-  Demo is available at Google Colaboratory
+  Training Demo is available at Google Colaboratory
   [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/kazuhiro1999/Automatic-Evaluation-of-Dance-Movements/blob/main/train.ipynb)

 # Annotation Tool
-  We created Dance Evaluation App for annotation
-  Sample page is published at https://kazuhiro1999.github.io/Automatic-Evaluation-of-Dance-Movements/
+  We have created a dance evaluation tool for the purpose of annotating evaluations on the dance performances.
+This tool aids in providing structured feedback based on specific aspects of each dance performance.
+  A sample of the annotation tool is available for use and can be accessed at [here](https://kazuhiro1999.github.io/Automatic-Evaluation-of-Dance-Movements/)

   ![annotation tool](images/annotation_tool.png)